BabyCattleyaGP/220fa3cd9a07183fa6e7d8f5082f21c4dcffa74f/README.md

   - [X] Cart button displayed if there is an item in cart
 - [ ] Cart Button
   - [X] Total item & price displayed changes according to cart content
-  - [ ] Clicking the button will navigate to Cart Screen
+  - [X] Clicking the button will navigate to Cart Screen
+  - [ ] Refinement

 Cart Screen
 - [ ] Cart Item List